 would require Subject

-assertion implementations.
-This may be fixable, probably by passing a
+themselves with a message added.
+This may be doable, probably by passing a

 Subject.Factory